 Chennai offers the most luxurious accommodation in India with world-class services and best ambiance.
 Choosing the right kind of accommodation for you and your family or friends can make your vacation that much more joyful!
-If you’re planning for a trip down south to this megapolis, do not forget to Book Hotels in Chennai in advance to get the stay of your choice!
+If you’re planning for a trip down south to this megapolis, do not forget to book popular cheap hotels in Chennai on Cleartrip.com in advance to get the stay of your choice!

 The Marina Beach animates the tropical lands of Tamil Nadu with its fervent beauty.
 Marina Beach, Chennai, Tamil Nadu is a pleasant weekend beach destination in India.
 Plan a weekend getaway to the Marina Beach in Chennai.

 The Marina beach stretched over an area of 13 km along the Bay of Bengal, is the second longest beach in Asia.
 Marina Beach is one of the best family getaway destinations in India.